XseProLeague/Competition-Calendar/events.md

 # XPL-XSE PRO LEAGUE

 XPL-XSE PRO LEAGUE is an Asian professional invitational tournament.
-The CS:GO project has held S1, S2, and S3 seasons, all of which have been included on HLTV.
-XPL is known as a hidden gem in the Asian esports scene, offering a unique and competitive environment for CS:GO players.
+The CS project has held S1, S2, and S3 seasons, all of which have been included on HLTV.
+XPL is known as a hidden gem in the Asian esports scene, offering a unique and competitive environment for CS players.

 ## Event Calendar